Nuitka/Nuitka/Developer_Manual.rst

    # The function that creates the class dictionary.
 Receives temporary variables
    # to work with.
-   def _makeSomeClass:
+   def _makeSomeClass():
-       # This has effect, currently I don't know how to force that in Python3
+       # This has effect, currently I don't know how to express that in Python3
-       # syntax, but we will use something that ensures it.
+       # syntax, but we will have a node that does that.
-       locals() = tmp_prepared
+       locals().replace(tmp_prepared)

        # The module name becomes a normal local variable too.
        __module__ = "SomeModule"